Republic of Entre Ríos

 The Republic of Entre Ríos was a short-lived republic in South America in the early nineteenth century.
 Comprising approximately 166,980 km2 of what are today the Argentine provinces of Entre Ríos and Corrientes, the country was founded in 1820 by the caudillo General Francisco Ramírez (who styled himself jefe supremo, supreme chief) and lasted only one year.
-On September 28, 1821, Lucio Norberto Mansilla was elected Governor of the Province of Entre Rios, and the Republic was subsequently dissolved.
+On September 28, 1821, Lucio Norberto Mansilla was elected Governor of the Province of Entre Ríos, and the Republic was subsequently dissolved.